PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 ## <a href="#goals" name="goals">I. Goals</a>

-In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp) to identify pathways enriched in gene lists arising from a differential gene expression analysis.
+In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp){:target="_blank"} to identify pathways enriched in gene lists arising from a differential gene expression analysis.
 We aim to convey how the approach works from an intuitive standpoint before a briefly describing a statistical basis.
 By then end of this discussion you should:

-1. Understand what you can get from GSEA
+1. Understand what you can get out of GSEA
 2. Be aware of the advantages over previous methods
-3. Understand how GSEA finds enriched gene sets within gene lists
-4. Be aware of the statistical basis of the approach
+3. Be aware of the statistical basis of the approach
-5. Be able to use the GSEA software to test a list of DE genes for enriched pathways
+4. Be able to use the GSEA software to test a list of DE genes for enriched pathways

 <br/>